hashicorp/consul/middleware/erratic/README.md

 }
 ~~~

-Or even shorter if the defaults suits you:
+Or even shorter if the defaults suits you.
+Note this only drops queries, it does not delay them.

 ~~~ txt
 . {